General Terms and Conditions

 5.4 Under the CAANZ Code of Ethics, CT has a professional duty to:

-(b) disclose to the appropriate professional or regulatory (governmental) organisation any matter CT becomes aware of that may involve actual or potential ‘non-compliance with governing laws or regulations’ (“NOCLAR”) where any such non-compliance poses a substantial harm (such as serious adverse consequences to investors, creditors, employees or the public).
+(b) disclose to the appropriate professional or regulatory (governmental) organisation any matter CT becomes aware of that may involve actual or suspected ‘non-compliance with governing laws or regulations’ (“NOCLAR”) where any such non-compliance poses a substantial harm (such as serious adverse consequences to investors, creditors, employees, or the public in financial or non-financial terms).

-5.5 Notwithstanding the foregoing, it may at times be necessary for CT to outsource certain business functions to other organisations e.g. Xero, Bean Counters.
-Solely for such purpose, client information may be transferred to or used by CT related entities and other organisations which provide Services to CT or other 3rd party entities for the purposes of, among other things, accounting services, data collating, debt collection and processing for benchmarking and comparative studies.
-While CT will take all reasonable steps to ensure client confidentiality is maintained by any such related or 3rd party entity it will accept no responsibility or liability whatsoever should any breach occur through the actions of that related or 3rd party entity so engaged.
+5.5 Notwithstanding the foregoing, it may at times be necessary for CT to outsource certain business functions to other service providers.
+Solely for such purpose, client information may be transferred to or used by such associated service providers for the purposes of, among other things, accounting services, data collating, debt collection and processing for benchmarking and comparative studies, etc.

 6.0 Engagement

-6.1 In addition to AML/CFT Act compliance, the nature of the Engagement and the basis of cost for the Services will be agreed upon between CT and the client(s) before work can be commenced or Services provided.
+6.1 In addition to AML/CFT Act compliance, the nature of the Engagement and the basis of cost will be agreed upon between CT and the client(s) before the Engagement can be commenced.

-6.2 You acknowledge that the Engagement cannot be relied upon to disclose internal control weaknesses, errors, illegal acts or other irregularities (e.g. fraud or non-compliance with laws and regulations applicable to the client) and as such a compilation is limited primarily to the collection, classification and summary of financial information supplied by you.
+6.2 You acknowledge that the Engagement cannot be relied upon to disclose internal control weaknesses, errors, illegal acts, or other irregularities (e.g. fraud or non-compliance with laws and regulations applicable to the client) and as such a compilation is limited primarily to the collection, classification and summary of financial information supplied by you.
 A compilation does not involve the verification of that information.
-CT will not carry out an audit or a review on the compilation material and therefore neither CT nor its employees can accept any responsibility for the accuracy of the materials from which the financial statements have been prepared or any Services provided.
+CT will not carry out an audit or a review on the compilation material and therefore neither CT nor its employees can accept any responsibility for the accuracy of the materials from which the financial statements have been prepared or any services provided as a part of the Engagement.

-6.3 CT will ensure the accounting team assigned to provide Services is clear on the scope of Engagement and the appropriate level of management associated with the Engagement.
+6.3 CT will ensure the accounting team assigned to undertake the Engagement is clear on the scope of the Engagement and the appropriate level of management associated with the Engagement.

 6.4 The Engagement will be performed under our Quality Management systems which conform to the standards as published by CAANZ.

-6.6 During the course of the Engagement should it become apparent that Services beyond the scope of the original agreed Engagement are necessary all such additional Services undertaken will be charged on a time and cost basis.
+6.6 During the course of the Engagement should it become apparent that services beyond the scope of the original agreed Engagement are necessary then subject to any alternative arrangements or agreement all such additional services undertaken may be charged on a time and cost basis.

 6.7 Should the Engagement require CT to seek advice from any external organisation due to the nature of the work CT will, after notice to and, agreement from you, seek reimbursement of that additional cost from you.